 How to recover financially after your divorce or separation (cont.)

 Did you know that a divorce is one of the only few ways that you can get money out of your retirement account early without having to pay any early withdrawal fees?

 Cashing your retirement funds can be quite tricky, but it will definitely put you in a better financial situation.
-This is not a good option if the divorce was mutually agreed upon, and can be a very expensive mistake for both parties.
 If you want to consider this as a financial option for you, don’t make any jump decisions.
 Be sure to seek the advice of a financial separation expert.